mmj-the-fighter/Spinach/README.md

 A framework for implementing and
 studying basic algorithms in computer graphics.
 It uses SDL3 library.
-But can be retargetted to other windowing frameworks.
+But can be retargetted to other windowing frameworks by modifying the source code.

 Useful for:
 - Writing lab programs in a first course for computer graphics